discorobot/wtk/README.md

 `wtk compile`   Merges all sections and chapters into a single markdown file in the root directory.

+`wtk publish`   Convert your manuscript into another format (such as .docx)

+`wtk config` Set configuration values

+# Publiahing
+You can publish to other formats (including .docx and ebook formats) with [Pandoc](https://pandoc.org/index.html).
+This requires a couple of configuration entries to be set up: `publish.pandoc.path` and `publish.pandoc.outputformat`

 # The .wtk folder
 This is generated at the top level of a wtk project and contains various system and history files.
 You shouldn't need to touch this.
 You should ensure it's committed to source control.

 Files in the `.wtk` folder include
 - `wc.log` A log of all word counts run with the`-k` (keep) parameter.
-Log entries include a date and count.
+Log entries include a date and count in the format `yyyy-MM-dd'T'HH:mm:ss xxx`

-`yyyy-MM-dd'T'HH:mm:ss xxx`

-- `session` A file containing state of the current session: Time started (and the wordcount when the session started), time ended and the final wordcount.
+- `session` A file containing state of the current session: Time started (and the wordcount when the session started), time ended and the final wordcount in the format

-`yyyy-MM-dd'T'HH:mm:ss xxx yyyy-MM-dd'T'HH:mm:ss xxx'
+`yyyy-MM-dd'T'HH:mm:ss xxx yyyy-MM-dd'T'HH:mm:ss xxx`

+- `config.json` The configuration file

 ### Work in progress
 - [x] Implement init